-Hackers can use QR code generator to direct users to websites that can initiate such downloads.
+Hackers can use QR code generators to direct users to websites that can initiate such downloads.
 Therefore, users need to check the URL they are referred to after scanning a QR code before completing the process by giving further details.

 Sounds too dangerous to believe, right?
-But prevention from such frauds is possible, provided you are attentive while going to a new URL, responding to an email and downloading an application.
+But prevention from such frauds is possible, provided you are attentive while going to a new URL, responding to an email, and downloading an application.

 How to secure QR Codes